EMBL-EBI-TSI/ebi-cloud-portal-api/README.md

 ## HOW-TO run

+Please note the project executes .sh files so your environment should be capable of executing .sh files. (eg. Mac OS, Ubuntu etc).

 This project uses Spring-Boot and Maven.
 In order to run it, after installing all the software dependencies as mentioned below just run

     mvn spring-boot:run